BubbleBoiBot/BubbleBoiBot.github.io/README.md

-# BubbleBoiBot.github.io
+# TheLoveableBananaNoodle.github.io
-Webpage for BubbleBoiBot (easier to advertise).
+The homepage for BubbleBoiBot written with HTML5 and CSS3.